sondreir98/NTNU-TDT4140-Filmder/README.md

 For a single file, run `pnpm playwright test tests/example.spec.ts`

 For a specific test, run `pnpm playwright test -g "should login user"`

+## Pair programming

+After retrospective nr.
+1 we have decided to utilize pair programming in future work.
+We have decided not to include documentation about this in individual commits in git, to make the commit history as clean as possible.

+We have managed to achieve this, and each member has pair programmed with the others members in the group.
+This text in this readme file serves as documentation for this.
+In future retrospectives there is a possibility of opening for a discussion about if documentation for pair-programming should be revised, and instead be included in the individual commits as per agile developement.